apache/celeborn/docs/developers/java-columnar-shuffle.md

 To leverage Celeborn's Java Columnar Shuffle, you need to apply a patch and configure certain settings in Spark 3.x.
 Follow the steps below for implementation:

-### Step 1: Apply the Patch
+### Step 1: Apply this patch to obtain the schema information for shuffle

-1. Obtain the `Celeborn_Columnar_Shuffle_spark3.patch` file that contains the modifications needed for enabling Columnar Shuffle in Spark 3.x.
+1. Obtain the `https://github.com/apache/celeborn/tree/main/assets/spark-patch/Celeborn_Columnar_Shuffle_spark3.patch` file that contains the modifications needed for enabling Columnar Shuffle in Spark 3.x.
 2. Navigate to your Spark source directory.
 3. Apply the patch.